hriewe/lovelace-clash-of-clans/README.md

   - Ensure your integration entities have `player_tag` in state attributes.
   - Ensure you selected the player "Info" sensor (typically ends with `_info`).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request with your ideas/fixes.

 ## Development

 ### Setup